-We now live in a world where streetwear and skate clothing represent a new fashion paradigm.
+We now live in a world where streetwear and skateboard clothing represents a new fashion paradigm.
 Today, the inhabitants of fashion week’s front row and the crowd grinding rails at the Southbank are largely indistinguishable from one another.
 Now, many of the brands making modern skatewear staples are enjoying the type of reverence previously reserved only for haute-couture houses and high-end designers.

-To mark the occasion, we’ve compiled a list of the best skate brands around, and the reasons why they’re worth knowing.
+To mark the occasion, we’ve compiled a list of the 10 best skate brands around and the reasons why they’re worth knowing.

 Want to know what would have happened if Supreme had been born in London rather than New York?
 Just take a look at Palace.

 Lev Tanju’s ultra-hyped skatewear label is relatively young compared to its trans-Atlantic counterpart.
 However, a combination of good timing, superb branding and a sense of humour have seen Palace achieve unprecedented global success.

 It was largely thanks to recruiting a handpicked selection of skateboarding’s top names to form its team.
 With riders like Paul Rodriguez, Eric Koston and Stefan Janoski on side, the brand had credibility.
 Couple that with the fact it’s making some of the best shoes in the business and it’s not hard to see why

 Pro skater Alex Olson is a man with fingers in many pies.
 He achieved star status through his segments in skate videos from the likes of Supreme and